 - Mediation – You can request mediation with the insurance adjuster and their attorney.
 You will meet them with your lawyer and a mediator to try to resolve the matter outside of court.
 The mediator is an impartial third party who can facilitate productive conversations and suggest ways of settling.
 If you reach an agreement, the case will end.
 The mediator will draft a settlement agreement you and the other party must sign indicating an agreed-upon settlement amount.

 - File a lawsuit – Another option is to file a lawsuit if the insurer won’t budge on their offer or refuses to mediate the case.
 A lawsuit can be time-consuming and expensive.
 However, most car accident lawyers work on contingency, meaning they don’t require upfront payment to take the case.
-They only collect their legal fees and costs if they secure compensation for their clients.
+They only collect their legal fees and costs if they secure client compensation.
 You might benefit from a lawsuit because it could force the insurer to increase their offer.
-Since a trial is a gamble and no one knows what the outcome might be, the insurer might want to settle instead of taking their chances before a jury.
+Since a trial is a gamble and no one knows the outcome, the insurer might want to settle instead of taking their chances before a jury.

 Fight for Full and Fair Compensation with Help from The Benton Law Firm